aws-samples/cross-account-private-api-patterns/README.md

 ```
 cdk deploy --parameters consumerAccountId=12345678910 --parameters subdomain=mtls --parameters domainName=mydomain.com --parameters hostedZoneId=ABCDEF123
 ```

+Note the `ProducerStack.ServiceName` output for the next step.

+### Step 2: Deploy the consumer account stack [ConsumerStack]

+*NOTE: Use the consumer account AWS credentials for this step.*

 Then bootstrap and deploy the consumer CDK application.
 This is deployed into the consumer AWS account.
 This will provision the VPC endpoint and EC2 instance that will be consume the API from the consumer account.
 Copy the ServiceName  from the output of the first stack to pass into the consumer stack :